m7mdy9/AI/README.md

 - Font, font sizes and colors that are easily readable, and compatable based on aspect ratio.

 ## How to use/view

+**FOR THE BEST EXPERIENCE VIEW ON A MID TIER PC IN 16:9 ASPECT RATIO WITH GOOD INTERNET SPEED**

 In order to use or view the site you will have to open it's [hosted version](https://m7mdy9.github.io/AI) on github.
 Or you can install it as a ZIP file from the [Repositry](https://github.com/m7mdy9/AI) and open it in your computer from a browser, but in order to have the best experience you should be opening the index.html in the main directory and then going from there to other pages on the website.